-I wrote a post a long time ago called the 10 Best Essential Oils To Use For Children (my first guest post in fact) where I talked about 10 oils that are must-haves in your natural medicine chest when you have children.
+I wrote a post a long time ago called the 10 Best Essential Oils To Use For Children (my first guest post in fact) where I talked about 10 essential oils that are must-haves in your natural medicine cabinet when you have children.

 What I failed to mention was which oils were best for what ages.

-For example, I mentioned that peppermint essential oils are great to have on hand with kids, but I didn’t mention that peppermint oil should not be used on newborns but only on children 6 and up.
+For example, I mentioned that peppermint and eucalyptus essential oils are great to have on hand with kids, but I didn’t mention that age and the method of use impacts the safety of those oils.

 So today, I want to share some brief information and links with you to help you make sure you’re using essential oils safely for your children.

 Essential oils are sourced from herbs, but essential oils are much stronger and more concentrated than herbs so there is more of a chance to experience problems with them such as topical irritation, allergic reactions, sensitivities, etc. than there is with herbs… especially with children.

 Children differ from adults in how they respond to essential oils due to a few things.
 For starters, their bodies are smaller than an adult’s so they don’t need the same amount of oil as an adult would.
 Another reason is that they’re more sensitive to the therapeutic effects of oils, therefore, smaller amounts of oils work as well for them as the larger adult doses do for adults.
 And lastly, they’ve not been exposed to as much as an adult has, therefore, their bodies are less able to handle a lot of something new than we are.

 Now I’m in no way saying that all herbs are totally safe for kids.
 There are some to be careful with and some that shouldn’t be used at all with children.
 But when it comes to using essential oils, you’re dealing with a distilled extract of an herb and not the whole plant.
 That means that many of the buffering constituents in the plant have not crossed over into the oil and there’s a chance that more side effects can occur.